Power of Storytelling

 The purpose of our blog is to share knowledge, resources, and firsthand experiences on the different types of adversity those in our community experience.
 Look forward to posts on topics such as empowerment, homelessness and inclusive language.
 If you connected with my journey into becoming a changemaker, please share this project with a friend and help us raise awareness.
 You can find our Facebook page here.

-If you are financially able, click the button below to purchase a product and help us empower those most vulnerable.
+If you are financially able, click the button below to purchase a product and help us empower our Creators.

 Our latest set of products were created by three individuals overcoming homelessness.
 You can learn more about it below.